Dynatrace/dynatrace-otel-collector/internal/data-ingest-cli/README.md

 - Receive OTLP data via an endpoint: The tool can receive OTLP data through an endpoint and store the received payload in a specified file in OTLP Json format.

+- Send the data read from the JSON file to an OTLP endpoint via gRPC.
 ## Building

 To build the CLI, execute the following command: